 The RDCK covers a large geographical area and resource recovery services are divided into three sub-regions.
 Each sub-region reflects the needs of the local communities.
 Resource recovery services include waste handling facilities, community recycling depots, materials recovery and public education.
-There are four landfills in the RDCK, 12 transfer stations and 26 recycling depots.
+There are three active landfills in the RDCK, 12 transfer stations and 26 recycling depots.

 The goal of resource recovery is to educate people to produce less waste and to encourage healthier environments.
 This can be achieved by following Zero Waste guidelines, think less waste!
 Reducing, Reusing, Recycling, Recovering and Returning refundable materials all make waste reduction a success.

 The Resource Recovery Facilities Regulatory Bylaw clarifies disposal policies.
 This Bylaw reaffirms the RDCK's commitment to implementing best practices in waste management and has the following general objectives: